qzeq/GTA-LibertySanIV/README.md

 ## 4. Gameplay Tips
 ```
+The red car at the start of the game is really funky so if you can't get in just steal another car.

 The police show up on your map as red squares even if they're not after you.

 The game **might** have a RAM memory leak.
 It starts at ~300mb of ram and steadily rises to atleast ~700mb.